Aug 23, 2023

 Gynecomastia comes in different grades, from I to IV.
 The size of the glandular tissues, degree of skin laxity, and whether or not there are excess chest fat tissues will determine how the gynecomastia surgery is carried out.
 Therefore, gynecomastia surgery cannot be done in a cookie-cutter manner.
 It requires a tailored approach.

 “The 360°GTD technique that I developed involves making conspicuous incisions (less than 4mm) at strategic points on the chest.
 This allows me to carry out a clean and complete glandular tissue dissection while minimising scarring.
 Using this method, surgical risks of haematoma are greatly reduced.
 Excess chest fat will be removed via liposuction.
 During the fat-removal process, I’ll also carry out chest sculpting and skin tightening simultaneously,” Dr Puah explains.

 Post-surgery, there is no need to insert drainage tubes into the incision site.
 Eliminating this step reduces the chances of wound infection.
 Patients can expect a flattened and well-contoured chest.
 Another plus point to this approach is minimal downtime and fast recovery.

 Gynecomastia is treatable.
 There is no need to worry or suffer in silence if you have this medical condition.
 Set up a talk with Dr Ivan Puah to get his view on your situation.
 He’s the Medical Director of Amaris B. Clinic, a medical aesthetics, sculpting and fitness clinic in Singapore.
-The clinic has been recognised as “Gynecomastia Surgery Clinic of the Year in Asia Pacific” in 2022 and “Body Sculpting Medical Centre of the Year in Asia Pacific” for four years in a row.
+The clinic has been recognised as “Gynecomastia Surgery Clinic of the Year in Asia Pacific” in 2022 and 2023 and “Body Sculpting Medical Centre of the Year in Asia Pacific” for four years in a row.
 It also recently won the Best Weight Management award by Singapore Tatler.